You need to follow the minimum unit price on alcohol if you sell alcohol and hold either a premises licence or an occasional licence.

 - change the price on websites

 Wholesalers do not need to comply with minimum unit pricing if they only carry out trade-to-trade business.
 Guidance for wholesalers has been developed by the Scottish Wholesale Association.

 Further informaton for wholesalers is available on gov.scot.

 The Scottish Grocers' Federation has developed guidance for smaller retailers.

 Posters and flyers

-The Scottish Government has produced materials for retailers to use to give customers information and raise awareness.
-These can be downloaded here.
+You can download materials for retailers to use to give customers information and raise awareness.